muhammadasgharaliqureshi/Depth-Sensing-Module-With-Face-AntiSpoofing-Feature/README.md

 after setting up your stereo camera client module.
-Open GUI folder, the main code is there that is main_Gui_code.py. you can change you app graphis in tkinter_test.py and tthen paste your required new gui code inside the main_Gui_code.py
+Open GUI folder, the main code is there that is main_Gui_code.py. you can change you app graphics in tkinter_test.py and then paste your required new gui code inside the main_Gui_code.py

 for training your own model you can use my pretrained model that is already using another pretrained model Resnet50.
 The model is located in   Depth-Sensing-Module-With-Face-AntiSpoofing-Feature/GUI/Inferance_face_antispoofing-1618217329_____inferance_face_antispoof_classifier.h5